 Genital herpes symptoms are often mild and infrequent, often going unnoticed.
-For this reason the majority of people who have genital herpes (sometime referred to as HSV-2) may be unaware they have it.
+For this reason, the majority of people who have genital herpes may be unaware they have it.
 Learning to recognise genital herpes symptoms can help an individual avoid sexual contact during a herpes episode and hence reduce the risk of transmitting genital herpes to a sexual partner.

 If left untreated, these herpes symptoms can last up to a month.
 Subsequent herpes breakouts, called recurrences, are generally milder and don't last as long as the first.